 This course is designed to help students understand, evaluate and conduct exercise science research.
 Students will examine the basic concepts and procedures for conducting research, acquire skills necessary for interpreting research, and develop an understanding of how to apply research findings.
 Students will perform several journal article discussions culminating in a scientific article presentation and analysis.
-Pre-requisite - MATH 126.
+Pre-requisite - A mimimum of a "C" grade in MATH 126.